Art Escape Project – What is it about?

-Art Escape develops educational tools for youth workers, educators, teachers to promote cultural heritage and creativity through designing and facilitating Outdoor Escape Rooms in our local communities.
+Art Escape develops educational tools for youth workers, educators, and teachers to promote cultural heritage and creativity through designing and facilitating Outdoor Escape Games in our local communities.

-- creating a step by step guide on the creation of Outdoor Escape Rooms with a thematic on traditional fairy tales and myths including outdoor escape rooms scenarios;
+- creating a step-by-step guide on the creation of Outdoor Escape Games with a theme on traditional fairy tales and myths including outdoor escape rooms scenarios;

 - creating and offering an online learning course on how to create Outdoor Escape Rooms;

-- creating and offering learning pathways/playlists of outdoor escape rooms in the Cities of Learning platform;
+- creating and offering learning pathways/playlists of outdoor escape games in the Cities of Learning platform;

-- training activity for youth workers and representatives of the art sector on how to manage the Outdoor Escape Rooms; with a thematic on traditional fairy tales and myths;
+- training activity for youth workers and representatives of the art sector on how to manage the Outdoor Escape Games; with a thematic on traditional fairy tales and myths;

-- training activity to receive feedback and suggestions from the 16 pax on how they managed with the pilot testing of the Outdoor Escape Rooms with thematic on traditional fairy tales and myths.
+- training activity to receive feedback and suggestions from the 16 pax on how they managed the pilot testing of the Outdoor Escape Games with a thematic on traditional fairy tales and myths.

 The project is funded by the European Union through the ERASMUS+ programme.